 Enjoy craft beers in Jindabyne at Kosciuszko Brewing Company and Jindabyne Brewing.
 Or grab an Aussie Ale from Tumut River Brewing Company.
 Wildbrumby Distillery makes gin, vodka and schnapps using local fruits, you can visit their distillery door near Crakenback for a tasting.

 Batlow is south of Tumut and home to one of Australia’s iconic ‘big things’ – the Big Apple.
-The apples grown in the area are famous and you can celebrate at Batlow Apple Blossom Festival in October and Batlow CiderFest in May.
-Check out the events calendar for more yummy festivals.
+The town is famous for growing apples and you can celebrate the produce at Batlow Apple Blossom Festivalin October and Batlow CiderFestin May.

 Tumbafest is a delightful food, wine and music festival in February.
 Tumbarumba Tastebuds is a two-day celebration of the cool-climate wines and other regional produce in October.
 Beer lovers can rejoice the art of making craft beer at the Kosciuszko Craft Beer Festival in Thredbo in January.

 Delicious food & wine in the Snowy Mountains